thecarebot/thecarebot.github.io/metrics.md

 It is very easy to get indicators wrong because they can obscure a lot of information and complexity with the deceivingly simple guise of a single value.

-**Indicators are always relative to a context.**
+**1. Indicators are always relative to a context**

-'1:3 users complete the story' sounds as concrete and tangible as any other measure but the unit is not self-evident.
+*1:3 users complete the story* sounds as concrete and tangible as any other measure but the unit is not self-evident.
 There is no tangible `read-story` unit that can be tracked and counted.
 This abstraction forces introspection and requires a definitional understanding of all its parts.

 [What is a story?](https://thecarebot.github.io/what-kinds-of-stories-can-you-tell/) Is a text-based 2000-word page-scroll experience and an auto-advancing photo essay with an audio track both considered stories?
 Can they be compared?
 Should they be compared?
 Are they compared in this '1:3 users complete the story' indicator?